Family Educational Rights and Privacy Act of 1974

 Disciplinary Records [Non-Academic and those records which are not “law enforcement unit records”] (Officer responsible: Director of Student Activities)

-Division Records (Officer responsible: Division Dean)
+School Records (Officer responsible: School Dean)

 Faculty Records Pertaining to Students (Officer responsible: Designated Faculty Advisor)

 Records Pertaining to Student Academic Advisement (Officer responsible: Designated Faculty Advisor)

 Academic Resource Center Student Records (Officer responsible: Director of the Academic Resource Center)

 Student Affairs Student Records (Officer responsible: Vice President for Student Affairs)